Clinical and Translational Science (CTSC) - Professional Master's

 Project Advisor Selection

-Project Advisor is selected with counsel from Program Director, done at any time during training but no later than end of year.
-A list of Faculty with Privileges can be found on the MCGSBS intranet site.
+The Project Advisor is selected with counsel from the Program Director at any time during training, but no later than the end of the year.
+A list of Faculty with privileges can be found on the MCGSBS intranet site.

 This is required for all students in the Professional Master’s Program and serves as the final academic milestone of the degree.
-Students will complete a scholarly project that demonstrates mastery of their chosen track and area of interest.
 Projects may take the form of a critical review article, original research manuscript, case study, or another approved scholarly product suitable for presentation or publication.
-Students must register for MGS 6400 Masters Capstone Project during their final quarter in the program.
+Students must register for MGS 6400 Master's Capstone Project during their final quarter in the program.
 The course may only be taken once for credit.
 Students must register with the Program Director for their track as the course director.